peterv-bentley/evo-data-converters/packages/duf/README.md

 ### Windows

+#### Python package

+The package can be installed from PyPI using pip:

+    pip install evo-data-converters-duf

 #### Deswik Suite

 The `duf` data-converter package depends on an installed version of `Deswik.Suite` for interacting with DUF files.
 The